QSMxT/qsmxt.github.io/pages/2_using-qsmxt/4_segmentation.md

 # T1/QSM Segmentation

-To run the segmentation pipeline, data must first conform to the BIDS specification (see [data preparation](/using-qsmxt/data-preparation)).
-Further, QSM reconstruction must be complete (see [QSM reconstruction](/using-qsmxt/qsm-reconstruction)).
+## Why use this pipeline?

+This pipeline is useful if:

+ - You have T1-weighted images and QSM results available
+ - You wish to automatically segment your T1-weighted and QSM images
+ - You wish to perform a quantitative analysis of your QSM results in anatomical regions of interest

+## What does this pipeline do?

-This pipeline will segment T1-weighted images before registering them to the T2\*-weighted space (the same space as QSM results).
-Segmentation is performed using FastSurfer running using CPU processing.
-Registration is performed using ``.
+This pipeline will segment T1-weighted images using before registering them to the T2\*-weighted space (the same space as QSM results).
+Segmentation is performed using FastSurfer with CPU processing.
+Registration is performed using ANTs via the `` script.

+## Running the pipeline

 Use the following command to initiate the segmentation pipeline (replacing `YOUR_BIDS_DIR` with your BIDS directory, `YOUR_QSM_DIR` with the QSM output directory, and `segmentations` with your preferred output directory for segmentation results):